utsukushiihime/dungeon-adventurer/README.md

 # Dungeon Adventurer

 ### Dungeon Adventurer is a text based dungeon crawler game.
-It is written in React and uses Context API to pass information between components.
+It is written in React.

 ---